 In the workshops, students will discuss their research from these perspectives.
 PhD students prepare papers for the workshop, and receive comments on their papers from other PhD students and researchers.
 In this way, the multidisciplinary and cross-boundary network offers an opportunity for its members to gain wider perspectives on and different approaches to their research.

 The FRRESH network and its partners organise annual summer schools, which bring together PhD students from Finland, Russia and other countries.
 The summer school follows the idea of the North American Graduate School, where research training is seen as not only developing postgraduate students’ research skills but also widening PhD students’ knowledge and intellectual scope.
 Therefore, the topics of the annual summer schools will vary from year to year.
-The aim is to look at the region in terms of the following vital aspects:

 Teaching and project management skills